‘The Young And The Restless’ Spoilers: Victoria Learns Devastating Details Of Victor’s Death

 Meanwhile, Victoria (Amelia Heinle) is taken off guard.
 She’s been entirely immersed with Billy (Jason Thompson), so she had no idea that her father, Victor, had passed away, which The Inquisitr previously reported.

-After Billy’s intense struggle, Victoria remains by his side, but when Kevin (Greg Rikaart) and Chloe (Elizabeth Hendrickson) show up at the boathouse to give her the bad news, as soon as Victoria realizes they aren’t lying, she understands she must go home, and Billy insists on leaving with her.
+After Billy’s intense struggle, Victoria remains by his side, but when Kevin (Greg Rikaart) and Chloe (Elizabeth Hendrickson) show up at the boathouse to give her the bad news, as soon as Victoria realizes they aren’t lying, she understands she must go home and Billy insists on leaving with her.
 Once Victoria lets the shocking news sink in, she rushes straight to the Ranch to be by Nikki’s (Melody Thomas Scott) side to help her during this terrible time.
-It’s been a rough week for Vicky, and something has to give soon.
+It has been a rough week for Vicky, and something has to give soon.

-Victoria hugs Nikki, and the two women gain strength from each other.
+Victoria hugs Nikki and the two women gain strength from each other.
 While Vicky still has to ensure that Billy gets professional help, she believes that he made a significant breakthrough, and now she must focus on herself and her family in the wake of Victor’s death.
 This whole thing really could not have come at a worse time for Victoria.